Soyuyu/mfweb/README.markdown

 pulled out those scripts required for collaboration.

 To perform a build you'll need to have ruby and rake installed.
 You can then just issue `rake` to build the articles.
-In addition to ruby and rake you will need some gems too.
-I've been lazy about tracking which actual ones you need (I really ought to sort things out with builder) but you'll certainly need Nokogiri, Kramdown, and Builder.
-The scripts should work on ruby 1.8.7 and ruby 1.9.
+The dependent gems are all described with bundler and I use rbenv for the ruby version.
+I run the scripts with ruby 1.9.3 and I don't think they will run any more with 1.8.

 To start on an article, copy the sample article in `sample\articles\simple` and write away.
 Any xml file in